GRI 405-1, GRI 405-2, GRI 406-1

-At 50Hertz, adopting diversity and equal opportunity also means giving people with health-related disabilities the same opportunities as those without.
-We concluded an inclusion agreement in 2013 with the Works Council, the Spokesmen’s Committee, and the representative body for disabled employees at 50Hertz, which contains measures aimed at supporting people with disabilities in their working life.
+At 50Hertz, fostering diversity and equal opportunity also means giving people with health-related disabilities the same opportunities as people without disabilities.
+Our inclusion agreement with the works council, the speaker’s committee and the representative body for severely disabled employees at 50Hertz contains measures aimed at supporting people with disabilities in their working life.
 An internal inclusion team is charged with implementing and monitoring the agreement.
-During the financial year, the proportion of severely disabled and equivalent employees was 2.3%.
-In total, 10 employees with restrictions were employed by 50Hertz in the reporting year.
+During the fiscal year, the proportion of severely disabled and equivalent employees was 1.9%.
+In total, 29 employees with restrictions were employed by 50Hertz in the reporting year.
 This proportion will continue to be gradually increased in accordance with workplace-specific requirements in commercial and technical departments.
-In line with this, a cooperation with the Annedore-Leber-Berufsbildungswerk has been established to better facilitate young people with disabilities to enter the job market.
-In the year under review, the first trainee was taken on as a permanent apprentice and another started her internship.
-Furthermore, a cooperation with AfB gGmbH for the disposal of IT client hardware is continued.
-As a recognised inclusion company, AfB gGmbH offers disabled people a job as well as contributing to the avoidance of additional CO2 emissions by refurbishing and selling used IT equipment.
+For this purpose, the Company is in a partnership with the Annedore-Leber Vocational Training Centre, which aims to help young people with disabilities start their career.
+Moreover, 50Hertz is in a partnership with AfB gGmbH for the disposal of IT clients’ hardware, which offers employment to disabled people and contributes to the prevention of further CO2 emissions by processing and selling used IT equipment.

-There were no cases of discrimination recorded in 2019.
+There were no cases of discrimination in 2020.